dbtrail

 The restore side of dbtrail is covered in two places depending on what you need:

-• Row-level recovery — undo a specific DELETE, revert an UPDATE, or remove an unintended INSERT.
-Generates dry-run SQL you review before applying.
+• Row-level recovery — undo a specific DELETE, revert an UPDATE, or remove an unintended INSERT. bintrail recover generates dry-run SQL you review before applying.
 See the recovery guide.

-• Point-in-time restore of whole tables or the whole database — reconstruct the full state at any past moment by combining a base snapshot with binlog events up to the target time.
+• Point-in-time restore of whole tables or the whole database — reconstruct the full state at any past moment by combining a base snapshot with binlog events up to the target time (bintrail reconstruct --output-format mydumper).
 Output is a standard mydumper dump you can import anywhere.
 See the PITR guide.

 Compared to DIY mysqldump + cron